photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-03-29 - 16th Session.md

 Next Session: What grogg got up to while the party was away

 The session will end with the party going "yeah sure bud"

+Grogg will go on an interdimensional/interplanetary adventure which will leave them with a crazy powerful magical item that the party won't believe Grogg has